GM and UAW union to continue talks on Monday

-(Reuters) - General Motors Co (GM.N) and the United Auto Workers (UAW) will continue talks on a new labor deal on Monday after they were unable to agree on a contract over the weekend, the union said.
+Sept 29 (Reuters) - General Motors Co and the United Auto Workers (UAW) will continue talks on a new labor deal on Monday after they were unable to agree on a contract over the weekend, the union said.

 “The parties worked all weekend addressing the complex issues before them, but have not reached a tentative agreement yet.
 Negotiations will resume first thing Monday morning and we will continue to look for solutions to reach an agreement,” UAW said on Sunday.